Page cover

 Stock On Hand

 Current stock on hand for this item.
-This a non-editable field.
-This can be adjusted in Batches in the Stock On Hand field (see below).
+This a non-editable field, however, this can be adjusted in Batches in the Stock On Hand field.

 Minimum Stock Hold